tonyl15/Word-Imposter/README.md

   - And many more specialized categories
 - **Customizable Settings**:
   - Option to show/hide word categories to players
-  - Helpful for balancing game difficulty
+  - Toggle imposter hints on/off for difficulty adjustment
 - **Pass-and-Play Design**: Single device gameplay perfect for parties and social gatherings
-- **Clean Interface**: Simple, intuitive design that works on all screen sizes
+- **Responsive Interface**: Clean, intuitive design optimized for all screen sizes
 - **Instant Setup**: No accounts or complex setup required
 - **Continuous Play**: Easy transition between rounds with different words and imposters
+- **Secure API Integration**: Backend serverless functions protect API keys from client exposure

 ## Game Flow

 1. **Setup Phase**: Select number of players (3-10)
-2. **Settings** (Optional): Choose whether to display word categories
+2. **Settings** (Optional): Configure word categories display and imposter hints
 3. **Word Distribution**: Device is passed to each player in turn to see their word privately
 4. **Discussion Phase**: Players discuss and give clues (no timer - play at your own pace)
 5. **New Round**: Start fresh with a new random word and different imposter

 ## Technologies Used

-- **React 18**: Modern React with hooks for state management
+- **React 18**: Modern React with hooks for state management and component architecture
 - **Create React App**: Zero-configuration setup and build tooling
-- **CSS3**: Custom styling with animations and responsive design
+- **CSS3**: Custom gradient styling with smooth animations and responsive design
 - **JavaScript ES6+**: Modern JavaScript features and syntax
+- **Wordnik API**: External API integration for intelligent hint generation
+- **Vercel Serverless Functions**: Secure backend API endpoints for external service integration

 ## Deployment

-This game is optimized for deployment on platforms like:
+### Deploying with Hints Feature

+To deploy with the imposter hints feature:

+1. **Vercel**:
-- Vercel (recommended)
+   - Connect your repository to Vercel
-- Netlify
+   - Add `WORDNIK_API_KEY` in the Environment Variables section
-- GitHub Pages
+   - Deploy

+2. **Other Platforms**:
-- Any static hosting service
+   - Ensure your hosting platform supports serverless functions
+   - Add the `WORDNIK_API_KEY` environment variable
+   - Deploy the `/api` folder as serverless functions

-The game works entirely in the browser with no backend requirements.
+**Note**: The game works without the hints feature on any static hosting platform.

 ## Contributing